After you die, and before your funeral, you may want to give family and friends the option to visit your body to pay their last respects.

 Conventionally, anyone can visit your body, but you are free to specify who can and cannot attend.
 You may have valid personal reasons for excluding people from this privilege, which is your prerogative.

-If you intend to buy a prepaid funeral plan, leave your wishes in the notes section on the application form.
+If you intent to buy a prepaid funeral plan, leave your wishes in the notes section on the application form.
 It may be helpful to discuss the 'guest list' with your family too, so that everyone understands your wishes.

 If you were to die in a manner that caused trauma to parts of your body that would be clearly visible, the funeral director may suggest that a viewing is not recommended.
 You could also leave instructions in this instance to inform any decision your loved ones may have to make.